-200 3.1 Comparison with sea-ice thickness from upward looking sonars
+3.1 Comparison with sea-ice thickness from upward-looking sonars

-In this section, we use sea-ice thickness derived from ULS to evaluate the above-mentioned four reanalyses as well as other reference observations.
+In this section, we use sea-ice thickness derived from ULS to evaluate the above-mentioned four reanalyses, as well as other reference observations.
 All ULS data are recorded once a second and are averaged into a monthly ice draft estimate.
-Because thick deformed sea ice is found in the southern and western Weddell Sea (Behrendt et al., 2013; Kurtz et al., 2012), the 13 ULS stations are divided into four sub-regions (Figure 1b): the Antarctic Peninsula (AP, including Stations 206, 207 and 217),
+Because thick deformed sea ice is found in the southern and western Weddell Sea (Behrendt et al., 2013; Kurtz and Markus, 2012), the 13 ULS stations are divided into four sub-regions (Fig. 1b): the Antarctic Peninsula (AP; including Stations 206, 207 and 217), the central Weddell Sea (CWS; including Stations 208, 209 and 210), the southern coast (SC;